2004matthews/Group-Project-2-MIST-4610/README.md

 - Filter was added to separate out certain Primary Categories if desired.
 - Color code was added by Primary Category.
 - Initial Date Reported was converted to Month format on the x-axis of the graph.

+Analysis Question #2 Graphs:
+1. Bar Graph (Discontinued Count by Company)
+- Focused analysis on a specific time frame (2001–2020) to avoid unnecessary outliers like the "Null" category by using a a date filter.
+- Added filters in Tableau for Company Name.
+- Sort Company Name by descending order, listing companies with the most chemicals counted at the top and least chemical count at the bottom.
+- Add color code to Company Name to make graph communicative and easy to read.
+2. Line Graph (Trends in Product Discontinuations Overtime by Subcategory Line Graph)
+-  Convert dates into Years to accurately compare discontinuation dates and simply the visualization.
+-  Grouped data by "Company Name" field in Tableau.
+-  Grouped data by "Subcategory" field in Tableau.
+-  Apply a filter to Subcategory to only inlude 5 subcategories at random (Blushes, Eye Shadow, Face Powders, Hair Dyes and Colors, and Skin Cleansers).
+-  Add a color code to subcategories for the 5 subcategories listed above.
+3. Line Graph (Chemicals Banned by Date)
+- To eliminate the null values in the dataset, which indicate missing discontinuation dates, apply a filter by Year and deselect "Null" as a Year.
+- Convert dates into Years consistently.
+- Used Tableau's COUNT() function to calculate the total number of Chemical Ids discontinued each year to show the impact of these chemical bans.

 # Analysis and Results: